3M Earplug Lawsuit – Military Hearing Loss

-- 3M knew as early as 2000 – before the earplugs became standard issue – that there were flaws in the design.
+- 3M knew as early as 2000 – before the earplugs became a standard issue, there were flaws in the design.

-- The short stem of the inverted cone did not fit deeply into the ear canal to block all dangerous decibel levels.
+- The short stem of the inverted cone did not fit deep enough into the ear canal to block all dangerous decibel levels.

 - 3M tried to keep other companies from selling better and more effective earplugs.